Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Tutoring

 Tutoring can be an effective way to help students who have fallen behind their peers due to illness and long term absence from formal education.
-Private tuition can be very expensive and is therefore not an option for many families.
+Private tuition can be very expensive and is not an option for many families.
 Before spending money on private tutoring speak to your teachers about whether your child will benefit from tutoring and in which learning areas.
 There may be free or more affordable services that you can access through your school or local community.

 • Enlist the help of your extended family, friends, neighbours and people in your network who may be willing to offer their time to help with homework.